Feyerabend/ABC80/abc802/README.md

 the personal computer to using a *disc operating system* (yeah, DOS) as a focus point, instead.

 But as can be witnessed below, BASIC II in __ABC802__ was quite fast for its time.
-Often very near (below or above) the highly prasied the BASIC of the __BBC Micro__.
+Often very near (below or above) the highly prasied the BBC BASIC of the __BBC Micro__.
 It also had the possible choice between different number types in trade-off between speed and precision.
 Thus making it versatile in many applications.

 ### ABC802